-It is a well-established fact that companies no longer compete on products or pricing but on the experience they deliver across the customer journey.
+It’s 2019, and companies are no longer competing on products or pricing but on the type of experience they are delivering across customer journeys.
 Raise your hand, if you have ever paid a premium for a better experience.
-You are not alone, according to a Customer experience impact report by Harris Interactive/RightNow, almost 9 out of 10 U.S. consumers say they would pay more to ensure a superior customer experience*.
-When we truly enjoy the experience, we gladly reward the brand with our loyalty and soon, we begin expecting the same experience from others as well.
+You are not alone, according to a Customer Experience Impact report by Harris Interactive/RightNow, because almost 9 out of 10 U.S. customers say they would pay more to ensure a superior customer experience*.
+When you truly enjoy the experience, you gladly reward the brand with your loyalty and soon, you begin expecting the same experience from others as well.

 How are contact centers measured today?

 There are multiple call center and contact center KPIs by which they are measured on.
 Before we dwell into how they should be aligned to customer experience, let us first understand what the usual call center best practices include as their top 5 contact center KPIs:

 1) Average Speed of Answer (ASA): Often referred to as Average Time to Answer (ATA), or ASA denotes the time that is taken by an agent to answer an inbound call.
 This KPI helps in measuring a customer’s wait time.
 The longer the customer is made to wait, the inferior is the customer experience.